🚀 ISO26K Website Modernization: Old vs New Comparison

 What Changed for Our Community

-�️ Dedicated “About ISO 26000” Section: A new top-level navigation area separates information about the standard itself from information about the network organisation (“About SGN”).
-Four comprehensive subpages — Framework Details, Added Value, SDG Voyager, and ESG & ISO 26000 — migrate previously missing content from the legacy site, including the full clause-by-clause framework walkthrough and Prof. Dr. Annette Kleinfeld’s SDG Voyager tool.
+🗓️ Dedicated “About ISO 26000” Section: A new top-level navigation area separates information about the standard itself from information about the network organisation (“About SGN”).
+Six comprehensive subpages — Framework Details, Added Value, SDG Voyager, ESG & ISO 26000, an expanded FAQ with 26 questions in 6 categories, and a standalone Certification Debate deep-dive — migrate previously missing content from the legacy site, including the full clause-by-clause framework walkthrough, Prof. Dr. Annette Kleinfeld’s SDG Voyager tool, and an evidence-based examination of why ISO 26000 is guidance rather than certifiable.

 �🎯 Personalized Stakeholder Journeys: Rather than presenting the same information to everyone, we now offer dedicated “tunnels” tailored to your specific role—whether our visitors are a researcher, media professional, business leader, government official, NGO representative, or youth advocate.
 Each pathway provides relevant resources, tools, and connections that matter most to their work in social responsibility.